 Proper and effective claims editing can lead to a number of savings opportunities and can enhance payer fiduciary compliance and responsibility, sales/marketing, and reduce costs:

 On average, the system will detect 10-30% of all claims reviewed showing errors.
 Of those claims detected, on average the savings will be 20%.
 In terms of dollars, on average each claim showing errors will reflect $300.00 in savings.
 As an estimate of savings, on a monthly basis, a population will generate one claim per life covered, per month.

 What is a billing/coding Error Detection system?

-An Error Detection system provides a payer the ability to avoid the adjudication, process and payment of any claims codes that should not have been included on the claim to begin with due to either basic errors such as data entry, OCR scanning errors, etc. or coding errors as a result of mistakes as they relate to complex coding requirements and protocols.
-By ‘cleaning’ the claim prior to any adjudication, a claims payer ensures accuracy, avoids the payment of charges that should be denied.
+An Error Detection system provides a payer the ability to avoid the adjudication, process, and payment of any claims codes that should not have been included on the claim, to begin with, due to either basic errors such as data entry, OCR scanning errors, etc. or coding errors as a result of mistakes as they relate to complex coding requirements and protocols.
+By ‘cleaning’ the claim prior to any adjudication, a claims payer ensures accuracy and avoids the payment of charges that should be denied.

 What type of errors does your system identify?

 The system contains Millions of Editing Combinations that are all automated.
 This robust editing includes the categories noted below: